stormsidali2001/imrad_introduction_moves_sub_moves_express_user_data/readme.md

 * **Feedback:**
     * Stores user feedback on individual sentences, including whether the user agreed with the prediction ("liked"), the reason for feedback, and any corrections they provided.

-## API Endpoints

-[Provide a brief description of the main API endpoints offered by this microservice.
-Include:
-* HTTP methods (GET, POST, etc.)
-* URL paths
-* A short description of what each endpoint does]

 ## Communication